Mountain Music (song): Single and album edits

+Cover versions

+Country music duo Montgomery Gentry covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.

+Critical reception

+In 2024, Rolling Stone ranked the song #61 on its 200 Greatest Country Songs of All Time.

 Charts

-Released in January 1982, "Mountain Music" became Alabama's sixth No. 1 song on Billboard magazines Hot Country Singles chart - the same week the Academy of Country Music named the group the Top Vocal Group and Entertainer of the Year.
+Released in January 1982, "Mountain Music" became Alabama's sixth No. 1 song on Billboard magazine's Hot Country Singles chart the same week the Academy of Country Music named the group the Top Vocal Group and Entertainer of the Year.

 To date, "Mountain Music" remains one of the group's most popular songs.